YofaGh/MangaScraper/README.md

 > In case if using custom user agents or cookies are needed, sending requests to the source is done dirctly by the source class itself.
 > To use them, they're imported in modules_contributer.py and can be accesed by contributer function.

-## Download single manga
+## Download a single manga
 >
-> When downloading a single manga using do_single.py, following informations should be provided:
+> When downloading a single manga using manga_single.py, the following informations should be provided:
 >
 > - source of manga
 > - url of manga
 > - chapters you want to download(which can be set with [-a, -l, -r, -c] arguments)
+>
-> - Name of the Manga and merging args are optional
+> Name of the Manga and merging args are optional
 >
 > Examples:
 >